Why do you need a registrar?

 Quite simply, there is currently no legal obligation for companies who are not listed on a stock exchange to maintain timely records of holders of shares and other securities they have issued.

 Small private companies either carry out this task in-house, or contract with their professional advisers such as lawyers or accountants to keep a registrar, but this approach may not always be ideal – and is difficult to scale.

 It can be time consuming, expensive, pose an operational risk and is also impractical as a business grows – or if it is issuing a wider range of instruments, such as bonds.

-As the number of (share) holders on a company's register - and consequently the complexity of managing it - expands, the requirement for professional registrar services arises.
+As the number of securities holders on a company’s register – and consequently the complexity of managing it – expands, the requirement for professional registrar services arises.

-Outsourcing the management of the (share) holder register allows a firm with specialist knowledge to remove the internal burden, whilst from a governance perspective this also provides a degree of reassurance to directors - and indeed shareholders in general.
+Outsourcing the management of the securities holder register allows a firm with specialist knowledge to remove the internal burden, whilst from a governance perspective this also provides a degree of reassurance to directors – and indeed securities holders in general.

 However in the British Isles (UK, Ireland, Channel Islands and the Isle of Man) a system operates where physical share certificates can sit alongside electronic holdings.

 Avenir, with its excellent technology, operate an efficient real time on-line register, but can also offer paper certificates where this is preferred.
 QR codes are automatically added to all certificates to enable easy authentication.